a-sync/ocap-stats/SETUP.md

 ## Database
 The table structure is in the [db.skeleton.sql](.sql/db.skeleton.sql) file.
 (MySQL/MariaDB format)

 Import the skeleton first, and then a seed if you want to.
+The latest FNF seed is loaded in the adminer service container, and available under _[Import](http://localhost:8080/?server=db&username=root&db=ocapstats&import=) / From server_ via the _Run file_ button.

 ## Admin access